Oliver Bulman: Honours

 Bulman was elected an FRS in 1940 and was president of the geology section of the British Association, the Palaeontological Association (1960–62), the Geological Society (1962–64), and the Palaeontographical Society (1971–74).
 The Geological Society awarded him the Lyell Medal in 1953.

-Private life
+Family

 In 1938 he married Marguerite Fearnsides, daughter of William Fearnsides, the professor of geology at Sheffield.
 They had a son and three daughters.
-He died at home in Cambridge in 1974, and was cremated.
+He died at home in Cambridge in February 1974.